Yangquan Shanxi, China Travel Guide

 Savor Shanxi’s famous noodle dishes and regional flavors.

-Capability to speak english is not widespread.
-Translation apps and a patient attitude will be helpful for communication.
+Ability to speak english is not widespread.
+Translation apps and a patient attitude shall be helpful for communication.
 Transportation within the city uses an efficient bus system and readily available ride-hailing services like Didi.

-This city is home to over 2.5 million residents, providing a local atmosphere.
+This urban area is home to over 2.5 million residents, providing a local atmosphere.

 Taiyuan Wusu International Airport (TYN) is the closest major airport, approximately 120-150 km away.